upspin/upspin/doc/server_setup.md

 The default is to store data in $HOME/upspin/storage.
 TODO upspin-setupstorage stuff

-**If you choose to store your Upspin data on the your server's local disk then in the event of a disk failure all your Upspin data will be lost.**
+**If you choose to store your Upspin data on your server's local disk then in the event of a disk failure all your Upspin data will be lost.**

 ### Specific instructions for cloud services {#cloud}